 These regulations deal with the home itself.
-The regulations are the basis of the OLCR Life-Safety Inspection.
-They are located at the following website: http://www.azsos.gov/public_services/Title_06/6-18.htm right click and Open Hyperlink then scroll down to Article 7.
-Rules for Life-Safety Inspections is the plain language booklet published by OLCR's Regulatory Support Unit available from the link at www.azdes.gov/olcrinspect.
+The regulations are the basis of the OLR Life-Safety Inspection.
+Rules for Life-Safety Inspections is the plain language booklet published by OLR's Regulatory Support Unit available from the link at www.azdes.gov/olcrinspect.